ranchimall/blockbook-docker/README.md

 -   **Accessing Logs**

-    To check the logs, you can access the container shell and use the `tail` command.
+    To check the logs, you can access the container shell and use the `tail` command:

-    First, get the container's name or ID:

     ```sh
-    docker ps -a
-    ```

-    Then, access the container shell:

-    ```sh
-    docker exec -it <containername> bash
+    docker exec -it blockbook-mainnet bash
     ```

     To view the logs of the backend and frontend, run: